 In response to a query from Ms Llewelyn on the additional annual disbursement relating to the second element of the Trust Fund, Ms Davies advised that PNC Bank have confirmed the existence of a second fund, and that this account cannot be closed, however the charity will receive income annually going forward.
 For clarity, Ms Llewelyn confirmed that any income received will be held in PPH General Fund.
 The Committee RECEIVED ASSURANCE from the verbal update on the Hydrotherapy Pool: JC Williams (Elizabeth Williams Endowment) Trust Fund.
-CFC(23)71 CHARITABLE FUNDS COMMITTEE ANNUAL WORK PROGRAMME 2023/24 Members received the Charitable Funds Committee Work Programme 2023/24 for information.
+CFC(23)71 CHARITABLE FUNDS COMMITTEE ANNUAL WORK PROGRAMME 01 0(20)/ 1 2023/24 Members received the Charitable Funds Committee Work Programme 2023/24 for information.
 The Committee NOTED the Charitable Funds Committee Work Programme for 2023/24.
-CEC/22\72 CFC ANNUAL REPORT TO BOARD (FINAL) CFC(23)72 Members received the Charitable Funds Committee Annual Report to Board for information.
+CFC(23)72 CFC ANNUAL REPORT TO BOARD (FINAL) Members received the Charitable Funds Committee Annual Report to Board for information.
 The Committee NOTED the Charitable Funds Committee Annual Report to Board.
-CFC(23)73 DRAFT ANNUAL ACCOUNTS (2022/23) 0.
-0(20).
-0 Mrs Davies advised that Audit Wales will not be in a position to audit the Charitable Funds Annual Accounts until December 2023.
-Once received by the Health Board an extraordinary CFC meeting will be required to approve the accounts. cso CFC(23)74 MATTERS AND RISKS FOR ESCALATION TO THE BOARD Mrs Daniel provided a reflective summary of the meeting, highlighting the following risk for Escalation to Board: Details of the agreed investment option for funds currently held in the charity's deposit account.
-CFC(23)75 ANY OTHER BUSINESS GI G(23)/3 No other business was raised.
-050/00/50 DATE AND TIME OF NEVT MEETING CFC(23)76 28 November 2023; 09.30-12.30
+CFC(23)73 DRAFT ANNUAL ACCOUNTS (2022/23) Mrs Davies advised that Audit Wales will not be in a position to audit the Charitable Funds Annual Accounts until December 2023.
+Once received by the Health Board an extraordinary CFC meeting will be required to approve the accounts. csc OFO(00)74 MATTERS AND DISKS FOR ESCALATION TO THE BOARD CFC(23)74 MATTERS AND RISKS FOR ESCALATION TO THE BOARD Mrs Daniel provided a reflective summary of the meeting, highlighting the following risk for Escalation to Board: Details of the agreed investment option for funds currently held in the charity's deposit account.
+CFC(23)75 ANY OTHER BUSINESS 3.
+3(23).
+3 No other business was raised.

+CFC(23)76 DATE AND TIME OF NEXT MEETING 28 November 2023; 09.30-12.30